clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

 The |CL| software utility :ref:`swupd <swupd-guide>` allows you to perform system updates while reaping the benefits of upstream development.

-To update your newly installed OS, run.
+To update your newly installed OS, run:

 .. code-block:: bash

-   sudo swupd update
+   swupd update

 Add a bundle
 ************